 Everyone at Sight Scotland and Sight Scotland Veterans – whether they’re setting up social opportunities at one of our homes for young adults, planning adventures for veterans, or raising funds – plays a part in helping people adapt to the impact of sight loss.

 This is why Sight Scotland and Sight Scotland Veterans are such rewarding places to work.

 We’ve come a long way since we were founded back in 1793.
 Our progress is thanks to the united efforts of colleagues both past and present.
 We’re involved in innovative approaches in the education and care of people challenged by sight loss.
 Today, we transform outcomes for people with sight loss, working together to empower people to lead fulfilling lives.

-You could support people to live independently at home, work in one of our specialist care homes for older people with visual impairment, or in one of our activity centres for veterans.
+You could support people to live independently at home, work in one of our specialist care settings for young adults with visual impairment, or in one of our activity centres for veterans.

 Enable people to thrive

 We offer opportunities to support children and young people to get the most out of their education, or to live as independently as possible in one of our residential houses.

 Contribute to innovation

 At the Scottish Braille Press – a leading provider of accessible media – there are opportunities to get involved in a rewarding business, facilitating equal access to media for all.